Resources 2026

 – A book on Linked Open Data

-At this link you can find a more articulated version of the slides.
+At this link you can find the slides used for this lecture.

 Methods and tools for digital philology (R. Rosselli Del Turco)

-At this link you will find all the instructions and material needed for this lecture.
+At this link you can find all the instructions and material needed for this lecture.

 AI Meets the Archive: Refining Generative Tools for Historical Research (S. Ross)

-At this link you will find the instructions needed for the hands-on sessions.
+At this link you can find the slides used for this lecture.